MicrosoftDocs/windows-insider/wip/feedback.md

 - The **category** and **subcategories** options let you filter by all the same categories you can use to file feedback.

 5. If you find the feedback you’re looking for, you have a few options to engage with it.
-You can **Upvote** it to let us know you agree with the feedback.

-- Upvote it.
+- **Upvote** it to let us know you agree with the feedback.
 If this is a major trending issue or suggestion that hasn't been fixed yet, upvoting it is all you need to do to be heard and show you care about the issue.

 - If there's no collection, very few reports or upvotes, or it's marked with **More details needed**, it's a good idea to file your own similar feedback to share your experience.
 Also, if it's marked with **Changes made**, but you're still seeing the issue on build numbers higher than the fixed build number in the response, file similar feedback to help us investigate further.